This program is mainly a hands-on course designed to familiarize the student with the automotive service and repair industry.

 Early-Middle College (pending Accuplacer test)

-Second year students have the opportunity to continue their career choice by directly enrolling at Kirtland Community College or expanding their educational options by enrolling in a different program at the COOR.
-Career Tech Center.
+Second year students have the opportunity to continue their career choice by directly enrolling at Kirtland Community College or expanding their educational options by enrolling in a different COOR.
+Career Tech program.